Skip to main content

 • Calculates the next free address based on existing fixtures

-• Supports patching multiple fixtures at once (set the count in "Number of fixtures to patch")
+• Supports patching multiple fixtures at once (set the Quantity field)

 • Options for keeping channels within a single universe and filling gaps in address space